 You’re all set.
 By building a smart, repeatable packing system based on safety, comfort, and sustainability, you eliminate the stress and guarantee a great day.
 From our beach-loving family to yours, we’ll see you on the sand.

 Ready to build your perfect beach kit?
-Shop our wind-tested, ASTM-compliant Beach Umbrella System now.
+Shop our wind-tested, ASTM F3681-compliant Beach Umbrella System now.

 About the Author

-Agnes is a Florida-based mom, beach lover, and the co-founder of Handy Beach Goods.
+Agnes is a Florida-based mom of two, beach lover, and the co-founder of Handy Beach Goods.
 Frustrated by flimsy, dangerous, and hard-to-use gear, she began designing and engineering her own solutions to make beach days safer and more relaxing for everyone.